"

 Exercise 1: Setting up Capstone

-At your desk you should find a short piece of track with a motion sensor mounted at either end.
+At your desk you should find a short piece of track with a motion sensor mounted at one end.
 You can adjust the tilt of the track using the large screw on the top of the end support.
 Place the cart on a (more or less) level track.

 Photograph of the cart, track and motion sensor for laboratory experiments.